- Last Updated on Sunday, 14 February 2016 20:50

 (With details and reasons for the request – please identify yourself clearly)

 Pick up one of our medication request forms which will be at reception or in your local pharmacy.

 If you have forgotten to order your prescription on time you will not be left without treatment:

 - If you are unwell you can make an appointment to see a doctor at the surgery or to ask for a telephone consultation, or when the surgery is closed, contact the out of hours service.

 - If you need medication at weekends or when the surgery is closed your pharmacist can dispense your medication for a few days.

 - If you have recently been to a hospital appointment and your medication has been changed, the hospital doctors should issue you with a prescription for an initial course of the new drug.

-We are pleased to announce that patients registered with the Ward Partnership can now sign up to the ‘on line’ booking of routine blood taking appointments, repeat prescriptions and access to medical records.
+We are pleased to announce that all of our registered patients can now sign up to ‘on line’ booking of routine blood taking appointments, repeat prescriptions and access to medical records.